There are many factors that affect how our pets age. Size, breed, health status, and genetics all play a role as our dogs and cats get older.

 There are several steps that you as an owner can take to ensure that your senior pet is comfortable and happy:

 ● Schedule regular visits with your veterinarian.
 We recommend twice yearly exams for older pets even if they appear healthy.
-Many diseases can remain hidden, and we are better able to treat illness early on when it is detected.
+Many diseases can remain hidden, and we are better able to treat illness when it is detected early.

 ● Maintain your pet’s oral health.
 Brushing your pet’s teeth can help prevent diseases of the mouth and keep your pet healthy.
 Your pet’s dental condition can be evaluated during your visit and at-home maintenance can be discussed.